How to Rekey a Lock to Match an Existing Key

 We sell a Kwikset SmartKey rekey kit that gives you everything needed to rekey a Kwikset lock to an existing key if the locks are Kwikset Smartkey locks.

-If you want to take rekey the lock yourself, rekey kits are available.
+If you want to rekey the lock yourself, rekey kits are available.
 But you should know rekeying does take some practice and patience.

 DIY Schlage Rekey Kit